 Hugh Cullum (Chair)

-William is a senior architect at Rodić Davidson Architects, a design-led practice based in Pied Bull Yard, in the heart of Bloomsbury.
-He studied for his Masters degree at the University of Dundee, specialising in urban theory, and subsequently completed his architectural training in London.
+William is a senior architect at Hugh Cullum Architects.
+He studied for his masters degree at the University of Dundee, specialising in urban theory, and subsequently completed his architectural training in London.
 He has worked in public and private sector practices in Dublin, New York and the Netherlands, recently focusing on listed buildings in Central London.
 William’s interests currently lie in the broader social and cultural context of architecture, and in particular the theme of ‘natural’ landscapes in the city.

 Hero Granger-Taylor represents the Camden Civic Society, a campaigning charity founded in 1963 whose main purpose is to encourage people to become involved in shaping the future of their surroundings, particularly relating to the built environment.
 After the Second World War her parents lived in Heathcote Street, behind Brunswick Square, and with others fought to save Georgian buildings in this part of Bloomsbury.
 She has been successful in legally challenging aspects of development related to HS2 in the Euston area.